 4. Comfort and suspension

 When it comes to comfort, it depends on personal choice or preference.
 Some may prefer bikes with suspension, while others may not.
 Suspension forks are one of the most popular elements that provides comfort while riding.
-Suspension forks help keep the rider’s hands on the handlebars whenever riders are hit against an object.
+A suspension fork help keep the rider’s hands on the handlebars whenever the rider is hit by an object.

 5. Type of brake

-A hard-core rider who enjoys going down hills at full speed or cruising around the town with heavy traffic, these specific brakes are expensive, and servicing can be very hard.
+For a hard-core rider who enjoys going down hills at full speed or cruising around the town with heavy traffic, these specific brakes are expensive, and servicing can be very hard.
 But, it ensures you are safe when you ride in a form to quickly stop forward movement.
 Over time, disc brakes will prevent your wheel rims from wearing out, which can make them cost less in the long term if your child seriously uses them daily.
+These breaks work great on a mountain bike.

-Disc brakes are effective by gripping a rotor on the wheel’s hub, which even makes them good when the weather conditions seem harsher- wet or mud.
-If your child craves getting in the middle dirt as a rider, it is not advisable to ride without disc brakes.
+Mechanical disc brakes are effective by gripping a rotor on the wheel’s hub, which even makes them good when the weather conditions seem harsher- wet or muddy.
+If your child craves getting in the middle of dirt as a rider, it is not advisable to ride without disc brakes.
 Rather, you should have quality life insurance.
+They are mostly found on lightweight mountain bikes.

 Being a standard type of brakes, they are better choices for riders who causally ride because they are not as effective as disc brakes.
 If you are spending a huge amount of your time riding along near the traffic or heading down sloppy hills, rim brakes are not enough to arrest your forward movement.
 They are less expensive, compared to disc brakes, and work by grab-holding the wheel rim.

 A consistent practice of this prevents it from lasting long with time, and when this happens, you have got to change the wheels.
-The rim brakes are perfect for riders who ride at a very slow pace, summer steeds, and riders used to riding or travelling where there is less life-threatening traffic.
+The rim brakes are perfect for riders who ride at a very slow pace, have summer steeds, and riders used to riding or traveling where there is less life-threatening traffic but they are not suitable for mountain biking.
 Its operation is very easy as well as replacing the body parts.
 It is easier to understand when wear out is setting in at a quick rate.

 Their integration is into the wheel hub.
 They are not expensive to maintain and can resist the weather.
 Both hub and wheel may require replacement if there is wear out of the drum.